-The County has obtained the State of Florida Department of Environmental Protection and U.S. Army Corps of Engineers permits and approvals for construction of the artificial reef in Gulf of Mexico waters.
+The County has obtained the State of Florida Department of Environmental Protection and U.S. Army Corps of Engineers permits and approvals for construction of the geotextile tube in Gulf of Mexico waters.
 All other such permits, licenses and other prerequisites, as may be necessary or become necessary in order to comply with State and Local laws for the operation of hauling equipment or the operation of hauling work, shall be provided by the Contractor at his own expense.
-The Contractor and all Subcontractors shall obtain County Building and Right-Of-Way permits (where applicable).
+The Contractor and all Subcontractors shall obtain Right-Of-Way permits (where applicable).

-Each vehicle operator employed in the prosecution of this Contract shall possess a valid, legal State of Florida operators or chauffeurs license, whichever is applicable for the vehicle being operated or its use.
+Each vehicle operator employed in the prosecution of this Contract shall possess a valid, legal operators or chauffeurs license, whichever is applicable for the vehicle being operated or its use.
 Each vehicle employed in the prosecution of the contract shall be provided with such licenses and documentation as may be required to comply with State and Local laws.